Offline vs Online Sports Betting Business: Which is Better?

 A sportsbook is a type of betting shop that offers sports bets, usually via phone or online.
 Some also offer other types of gambling, such as casino and poker games.
 Sportsbooks may also be called bookmakers, or simply bookies.

-Check - iGamingBook
+Check

 Casino

 A casino is an establishment with facilities for gambling, such as slot machines and table games.
-Casinos may also include rooms that have been set aside for non-gambling activities such as dining and entertainment, although this can be considered a separate business model is known as a resort.
+Casinos may also include rooms that have been set aside for non-gambling activities such as dining and entertainment, although this can be considered a separate business model known as a resort.
 In modern English, the term "casino" tends to refer to large casinos or resorts with multiple luxury hotels, high-end food, and entertainment options, while smaller establishments are commonly called "saloons".

-Check - iGamingBook
+Check

 Poker Rooms